-White Chocolate Raspberry Cheesecake was everywhere ten years ago, but the place I mostly remember eating it was at Starbucks, where it would either be stellar or stale depending on location and time of day.
+White Chocolate Raspberry Cheesecake reminds me of the 1990s.
+It seemed to be everywhere back then, but the place I mostly remember eating it was at Starbucks, where it would either be stellar or stale depending on location and time of day.
 At some point I finally got tired of ordering it and tried making it myself.
 This recipe is the first one I made.

 At first I thought it was a little too sweet and that I’d keep trying others, but so many people loved this cake that I haven’t yet used another recipe.